aspirastatatom/my-browser-history/README.md

 # My-browser-history
-my browser history, links are not specifically chosen to be here.
+my browser history, links are not specifically chosen to be here (not literally silly!
+I gotta keep myself from getting doxxed).
 NSFW beware!

 history includes NSFW